Nut Free Zone

 Thank you to Philip McCabe who came in today to give an informative talk to the girls about bees and his work as a beekeeper.
 He even brought some of his friends with him and the girls really enjoyed observing the bees at work on their honeycombs and they even got to see the Queen Bee.

-Congratulations to our Gaelic team who have reached the semi-
+Hard luck to our 5th and 6th class Gaelic team who lost their semi-

 First Holy Communion.